VrushaliM/SB-Recommendation-GNN/README.md

 2. Diginetica : available at https://github.com/RUCAIBox/RecSysDatasets/blob/master/conversion_tools/usage/DIGINETICA.md

 TemporalGNN model:
-TemooralGNN_Diginetica.ipynb and TemporalGNN_Yoochoose.ipynb files contain preprocessing and model implementation on Yoochoose and Diginetica datasets.
+TemooralGNN_Diginetica.ipynb and TemporalGNN_Yoochoose.ipynb files contain data preprocessing, data exploration and model implementation on Yoochoose and Diginetica datasets.

 Baselines:
 Baseline methods used in this project are KNN and Node2Vec.
 Implementation of KNN and Node2Vec on Yoochoose and Diginetica datasets are available in Baselines folder.